PiotrBerebecki/movie-search-web-app/README.md

 - To avoid unexpected requests to the server the movie query string is being encoded with the [`encodeURIComponent`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) function.
 For example, when searching for `matrix reloaded` the query string becomes `matrix%20reloaded`.

 - Some movies do not have poster images.
 These have been omitted from the app.

+- Core / common components have been placed in a dedicated folder: `src/core`

+- The folder structure has been designed to facilitate adding new views: `src/views`

+- A number of functions have been pulled out as separate modules: 'src/helpers'.
+These makes the app easier to test.